 Support for programming is provided by a speech pathologist.
-If a student has severe articulation difficulties, a SLP from GJCC will deliver a speech intervention program for students in SK and up.
-Students with severe articulation difficulties in JK will receive speech intervention through the Children's Center Thunder Bay.
+If a student has severe articulation difficulties, a speech and language pathologist (SLP) from George Jeffries Children's Centre (GJCC) will deliver a speech intervention program for students in SK and up.
+Students with severe articulation difficulties in JK will receive speech intervention through the Children's Center Thunder Bay (CCTB).